JFFMcgrath/unity-automatic-screenshots/README.md

 * At randomized intervals during play (between SCREENSHOT_INTERVAL_LOWER and SCREENSHOT_INTERVAL_UPPER)

-* Randomization is added to try to 'mix it up' a little, and make sure we aren't always capturing the same moments during play.
+Randomization is added to try to 'mix it up' a little, and make sure we aren't always capturing the same moments during play.

+Screenshots are output to your root project directory, in subfolder: "FreeProgressPictures".

+No idea where this whole "Free" prefix came from.
+I just started using it one day.

+Probably some semi-conscious yearning to stalk the fields, instead of stalking bureacracy.

+We'll never know!